mano-octavianojr/JavaTutorial/README.md

 # Java Tutorial for first year students.

-This is a short tutorial for first year students in preparation for their Final Exam.
+This is a course for intermediate programming of CS/IT students of NU-CCIT